-The Gobi March 2013 will take place in Bortala Mongol Autonomous Prefecture and Yili Kazakh Autonomous Prefecture in northwestern Xinjiang Province.
-The start line will be a 1.5-hour drive from Bole, the capital city of Bortala, at the foot of the Altai Mountains.
+The Gobi March 2014 takes place in Bortala Mongol Autonomous Prefecture and Yili Kazakh Autonomous Prefecture in northwestern Xinjiang Province.
+The start line is a 1.5-hour drive from Bole, the capital city of Bortala, at the foot of the Altai Mountains.
 Bortala, which means “brown steppe” in Mongolian, shares an international border with Kazakhstan to the north and west and is known for the colorful culture of its ethnic minorities.
 It is also famous for Genghis Khan, the founder of the Mongol empire, who ruled the area in the 13th century.

 Located in close proximity to the Tian Shan Mountains, Bole is known for alpine scenery, vast highlands, green pastures and pristine lakes.
 A county-level city in Xinjiang, Bole has a population of 400,000 and many ethnic groups, including Mongol, Uyghur, Kazakh, Hui, Kyrgyz and Tajik.GOBI DESERT